 Once all required information is received, your application will be formally assessed against the requirements of the Shire’s planning framework.

-If an application cannot be determined within the first week, the Shire will write to you acknowledging receipt of the application and provide contact details of the officer dealing with your application.
+If an application cannot be determined within the first week, the Shire will write to you acknowledging receipt of the application and providing contact details of the officer dealing with your application, the results of a preliminary assessment and a likely decision date.

 In some cases it may be necessary to request modified plans or additional supporting information, refer the application to external government agencies such as the Department of Water or seek feedback from nearby landowners or the general community before a decision is made.